mhagenow01/FBFransac/README.md

 positions for the mesh, but not rotation.
 In order to prevent the ICP from getting caught in local minima during iterations, we use a random restarts approach where each restart is given a random orientation (drawn from the Haar distribution for SO(3)).

-Finally, to provide a level of robustness to Occlusion that is common particularly when point clouds are constructed from a single image, we implement the occlusion method described in [1] .
+Finally, to provide a level of robustness to occlusion that is common particularly when point clouds are constructed from a single image, we implement the occlusion method described in [1] .
 During each ICP iteration only a percentage of the closest corresponding face-point combinations are selected.
 From experimental tuning, we choose to use
-80 percent of the faces, which allows for some Occlusion-handling while not skewing results for non-occluded objects.
+80 percent of the faces, which allows for some occlusion-handling while not skewing results for non-occluded objects.

 ##### Pose Validation